anreitersimon/Medbrain-Tutorial/STEP6.md

 - Creating the `PatientMedicationsViewController` interface
 - Ensuring the user is logged-in
 - Generating instructions for prescriptions
-- Loading all `MedicationOrders` for the logged-in user.
+- Loading and displaying all `MedicationOrders` for the logged-in user

 [Continue with Part-1](STEP6-1.md)